 Getting the right samples is crucial to all lab experiments and tests.
 Without the right ways of collecting samples, the obtained data can deliver skewed results.
 There are two ways to have the right samples- the expertise of the technician and using the right equipment.

 Some tests are fairly simple and have standard procedures that need to be followed.
 Others require due diligence and top-quality equipment.
 One such lab equipment that’s crucial is the Petri dish.
-In this article, we shall try and explore everything about Petri dishes in Biology.
+In this article, we shall try and explore everything about Petri dishes in microbiology.

 What are they, what’s their importance, and what are some ways that Petri dishes are used in a lab?